-No student may participate in any school-related activity, including activities sponsored by other schools, unless she has reported to school by the end of the first block.
+No student may participate in any school-related activity, practice, or meeting including activities sponsored by other schools, unless she has reported to school by the end of the first block.
+Students are responsible for being aware of the bell and the end of the first block.

 If a student must leave school for a medical appointment after first block, she must first come to school, follow the early dismissal procedure, and then return to school immediately following her appointment with a medical note; however, this is strongly discouraged.
-Should a student arrive to school later than first block and seek and early dismissal that day, she will not be able to participate in her activity after school.
-Activities involved include - but are not limited to - dances, field trips, athletic competitions, musical performances, and honors convocations.
+Should a student arrive to school later than first block and seek an early dismissal that day, she will not be able to participate in her activity after school.
+Activities involved include - but are not limited to - dances, field trips, athletic competitions, musical performances, and honors convocations, club meetings and practices.
 Likewise, students who are receiving academic accommodations due to long-term illness may be temporarily restricted from participation in activities.